AnastasiiaMishchenko/Internationals/Rosemary Poovattil/Lecture Notes/Lecture 6.md

 <a href="#top">Back to top</a>

+## IFTTT

+- If this then that is an Android application
+- Installed it
+- Installed Adafruit in laptop
+- Used Google assistant in IFTTT in mobile and send an email as a starting
+- Tried different things in Adafruit
+- Made a feed in Adafruit and managed it using IFTT

+<a href="#top">Back to top</a>

 ## Philips hue <a name="hue"></a>

 Groupmate Anastasiia did it.
 Went through her [Github](https://github.com/AnastasiiaMishchenko/Internationals/blob/master/Anastasiia%20Mishchenko/Portfolio.md#q20-phillips-hue) for the details